metros98/SpellboundMaze/README.md

    - Customize avatar, theme, and voice

 2. **Add Words**
-   - Go to Settings → Select player → Add words
+   - Go to Settings → Select plor WASD to navigate the maze
-   - Words can be added via comma-separated list or one per line
+   - Click on letters to collect them instantly
+   - Press Space Bar to collect letters at your position
+   - Collect letters in the correct order to spell the word
+   - Complete all words to win!

+5. **View Progress**
+   - Select a player and click "My Stats"
+   - See detailed performance metrics
+   - Track improvement over time
+   - Identify words that need more practice
 3. **Choose Difficulty**
    - Easy: Perfect for learning
    - Medium: Adds challenge